Faalco91/TestEtherScore/README.md

-# Etherwallet - Test Technique Etherscore
+# Etherwallet - Etherscore Technical Test

 ## Description
 Etherwallet is a mini website designed to display the ETH balance of the user's cryptocurrency portfolio and the last 10 transactions.
 This project was carried out as part of a technical evaluation for the position of Frontend Developer (Web3).
 The application allows users to easily connect to their wallet via the Metamask extension and offers a customizable experience with support for multiple languages and a dark mode.